C. George Boeree

 The dimorphism is also found in our behaviors.
 David Barash puts it so: "Males tend to be selected for salesmanship; females for sales resistance."
 Females have a great deal invested in any act of copulation: the limited number of offspring she can carry, the dangers of pregnancy and childbirth, the increased nutritional requirements, the danger from predators...all serve to make the choice of a mate an important consideration.
 Males, on the other hand, can and do walk away from the consequences of copulation.
 Note, for example, the tendency of male frogs to try to mate with wading boots: As long as some sperm gets to where it should, the male is doing alright.

-So females tend to more fussy about who they have relations with.
+So females tend to be more fussy about who they have relations with.
 They are more sensitive to indications that a particular male will contribute to their genetic survival.
 One of the most obvious examples is the attention many female animals pay to the size and strength of males, and the development of specialized contests, such as those of antlered and horned animals, to demonstrate that strength.

 There are less obvious things as well.
 In some animals, males have to show, not just strength, but the ability to provide.
 This is especially true in any species which has the male providing for the female during her pregnancy and lactation -- like humans!
 Sociobiologists suggest that, while men find youth and physical form most attractive, women tend to look for indications of success, solvency, savoir-faire.
 It might not just be a cultural fluke that men bring flowers and candies, pay for dinner, and so forth.

 Further, they suggest, women may find themselves more interested in the "mature" man, as he is more likely to have proven himself, and less interested in the "immature" man, who presents a certain risk.
-And women should be more likely to put up with polygyny (i.e. other wives) than men with polyandry (other husbands): Sharing a clearly successful man is better in come cases than having a failure all to yourself.
-And, lo and behold, polygyny is even more common than monogamy, while polyandry is found in perhaps two cultures (one in Tibet and the other in Africa), and in both it involves brothers "sharing" a wife in order not to break-up tiny inherited properties..
+And women should be more likely to put up with polygyny (i.e. other wives) than men with polyandry (other husbands): Sharing a clearly successful man is better in some cases than having a failure all to yourself.
+And, lo and behold, polygyny is even more common than monogamy, while polyandry is found in perhaps two cultures (one in Tibet and the other in Africa), and in both it involves brothers "sharing" a wife in order not to break up tiny inherited properties..

 Taking it from the other direction, males will tolerate less infidelity than females: Females "know" their children are theirs; males never know for sure.
 Genetically, it matters less if males "sow wild oats" or have many mates or are unfaithful.
 And, sure enough, most cultures are harder on women than men when it comes to adultery.
 In most cultures, in fact, it is the woman who moves into the husband's family (virilocality) -- as if to keep track of her comings and goings.